✦ About Us

 ✦ Our Bishops

-Magdalene House is a member community of the Ascension Alliance, an Independent Catholic body that provides apostolic succession, episcopal oversight, and canonical structure for its member communities.
-We are blessed to be under the omophorion of two dedicated bishops.
+Magdalene House is part of the Ascension Alliance, an independent Catholic community that provides spiritual oversight and helps us stay connected to the broader Catholic tradition.
+We're blessed to be under the leadership of two dedicated bishops.

 (Longoni) — Local Ordinary